BernardL0/BernardL0/README.md

 # Hi 👋, I’m Bernard
-- 👀 I’m a BS Computer Science Student
+- 👀 I’m a BS Computer Science student in ADNU
 - 🌱 I’m currently learning computer programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 BernardL0/BernardL0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.